 The Story Behind the History

-As Cameroon gained its independence in the 1960s, it established strong diplomatic ties with other nations.
-It was only imperative that foreigners come to live and work in a country which was blessed with abundant natural resources.
-As the number of expatriates increased in Cameroon, it was critical for them to savor their kids with education that will nurture them into global citizens as the cry internationally at the time from the United Nations focused on a world of respect for diversity, it was urgent that the American School of Yaoundé be born to nurture students to be global citizens and champion the spirit of International Mindedness.
+When Cameroon gained its independence in the 1960s, it established strong diplomatic ties with other nations.
+It was only logical that foreigners would come to live and work in a country blessed with abundant natural resources.
+As the number of expatriates increased in Cameroon, it was critical for them to seek and education for the children that would nurture them and create global citizens.
+As the United Nations, other organizations, and countries, focused on a world of respect for diversity, there was a need in Yaoundé for an international school provide a Western education, while at the same time guiding students as global learners and citizens who would champion the spirit of International Mindedness.

 In 1992, a third driver was added while the cleaning staff remained the same to cater for 15 classrooms and an office.
-There was just a single office which featured the director, receptionist, cashier and accountant.
+This was just a single office which featured the director, receptionist, cashier and accountant.